- Download our Moving to Norway Guide (PDF)

 It is possible for expats – even those from non-EU countries – to buy property in Norway.
 Over the last decade or so, buying property in Norway (and especially in Oslo), has become a relatively common practice for expats who are attracted to the idea of settling in a country with such an extraordinary social welfare system.

 As property laws in Norway can be nuanced, it is highly advisable that expats hire a local real estate broker to oversee the process.
-Listings can be found online or by attending open showings, which normally take place on weekends.
+Listings can be found online or by attending open showings, which generally take place on weekends.

 Further reading